What Are Cataracts?

 The lens of the eye sits just behind the area of color known as the iris.
 The lens is like camera film; it takes the light that comes into the front of the eye and focuses it onto the retina to form sharp images of objects.
 Cataracts form on the eye’s lens as age or other conditions cause proteins within this part of the eye to break down.
 As proteins clump together, they create a film that clouds vision.
 Over time, cloudiness worsens and matter accumulates in the tissue of the lens.
 Usually, cataracts develop in both eyes, though not at the same rate.

-North Suburban Eye Associates is proud to treat patients with cataracts throughout Greater Boston at our offices in Wakefield, Beverly, and Winchester, MA.
+North Suburban Eye Associates is proud to treat patients with cataracts throughout Greater Boston at our offices in Wakefield, Winchester and Waltham.

 What Causes Cataracts?

 Cataracts are actually considered an inevitable part of aging and are widespread among people ages 55 years and older.
 In fact, half of all Americans have them—or have had cataract surgery—by age 80.
-In other words, if you live long enough, you will likely develop cataracts.
+In addition to aging, there are some factors that can increase the risk of developing cataracts.

 Most people who develop cataracts don’t notice their symptoms at first.
 Eventually, vision will change as a result of buildup on the lens of one or both eyes.
 Cataracts may cause symptoms including: